High expectations is the attitude that you expect the best out of students at all times. Here are 13 ways to achieve this in the classroom:

 Instead, students should be coming to class daily knowing and expecting that they will be stretching their minds.

-By consistently creating tasks that are difficult but achievable, you are setting a culture of hard work and high expectations in your classroom.
+By consistently creating tasks that are difficult but achievable, you are setting a culture of hard work in your classroom.

 How do I set tasks that are difficult and achievable?